 Minneapolis Prostitution Lawyer

 The consequences of convictions related to prostitution charges are serious and not something a person can afford to handle alone.
 Before sharing any information regarding your case after an arrest involving soliciting, alleged prostitution, or a related offense, talk to a Minneapolis sex crime defense attorney.
-Putting legal issues into our hands is putting your freedom and future first.
+Putting legal issues into our hands is prioritizing your freedom and future.

-Most people instantly associate prostitution with streetwalkers on a red-light street, but the underlying law on criminal prostitution is broad enough to include many sexual activities with an offer for cash, not the only sale of sexual contact.
-Prostitution involves transactions made to provide not only the person’s physical body, but also those made for the satisfaction of other’s sexual inclinations.
+Most people instantly associate prostitution with streetwalkers on a red-light street.
+Still, the underlying law on criminal prostitution is broad enough to include many sexual activities with an offer for cash, not only the sale of sexual contact.
+Prostitution involves transactions made to provide not only the person’s physical body but also those made for the satisfaction of another’s sexual inclinations.

 Engaging in Prostitution (Minnesota Statutes § 609.324)